kragen/derctuo/markdown/sm-scraping.md

     wget -r -w 21 -np http://www.sciencemadness.org/scipics/

 ...which turns out to have a lot of interesting stuff in it.
-And actually the default `-l 5` wasn't enough, snarfing only 499 MB in 2249 files.
+And actually the default `-l 5` wasn’t enough, snarfing only 499 MB in 2249 files.

-After another day I'm up to 1412 threads, 2236 pages, and 6201 attachments, 2.1 gigabytes; one quarter done with this forum.
+After another day I’m up to 1412 threads, 2236 pages, and 6201 attachments, 2.1 gigabytes; one quarter done with this forum.

-After another day my netbook crashed, and wget can't recover, so I need to find a better way to spider the site.
+After another day my netbook crashed, and wget can’t recover, so I need to find a better way to spider the site.